PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 File
 ^^^^^^^^^^^^^^^
 ``JediFileSpec`` represents a file.
 A dataset is internally represented as a collection of files.
-Generally files are physical data files, but if tasks take other entities as input, such as collections of random seeds, they are also represented as 'pseudo' files.
+Generally, files are physical data files, but if tasks take other entities as input, such as collections of random seeds, they are also represented as 'pseudo' files.
 Files can be retied until they are successfully processed.
 JEDI makes a new replica of the file object for each attempt and passes it to the PanDA